They walk from the city centre, following the bus route home. Her arm is linked through his.

 He nudges her.
 'Over there.
 Look!'

 They peer at the lamp post in front of the chip shop.
 Something - a rag doll, or a scarecrow - is tethered to it.
 The head is black, as if it has been charred in a fire; the stuffing has come loose.

 They edge closer.

-“Oh Jesus,” she says.
+She puts her hand to her throat.
+'Oh Jesus.'
 She takes in the paint and the feathers, the shorn hair.
-“That poor girl.”
+'That poor girl.'
 She looks up and down the street.
 The house lights are off.
 No sign of anyone watching.
 She takes a step forward.
+'We should do something.'

 He holds her back.
+'Don’t get involved.'